WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/input.md

 bool ProcessTextInput(const String& string);
 ```

-These functions will generate a `textinput`{:.evt} event targeted at the context's current focus element (if there is one).
+These functions will generate a `textinput` event targeted at the context's current focus element (if there is one).

 ### Sample input processing

-The included backends (found under your RmlUi installation at `/Backends/`) contain sample implementations of input processing for multiple supported platforms, including key conversion to RmlUi (see `/Backends/RmlUi_Platform_<...>.cpp`).
+The included backends (found under your APUI installation at `/Backends/`) contain sample implementations of input processing for multiple supported platforms, including key conversion to APUI (see `/Backends/APUI_Platform_<...>.cpp`).